Introduction

 1 / \ 2 3 / \ 4 5 \ 6

-The way we can implement the static factory method is by using a queue to store the nodes of the tree as they are being read from the input sequence.
+The way we can implement the static factory method is by using a queue to store the nodes of the tree as we parse them from the input sequence.
 First, we add the root node to the queue.
 Then, we read the next two values from the input sequence and create the left and right children of the node.
 If a node value is null

 , we do not create a child node.
 We add the newly created children to the queue and repeat this process until we reach the end of the input sequence.